dessisdakova/SMTP-Client/README.md

 **MIME (Multipurpose Internet Mail Extension)** - standards that enable emails to carry more than just plain text (multimedia, other emails)

-Used to construct an email into the appropriate format that an SMTP server expects and to parse an email, retrieved from an IMAP server, into a “Message” object Python and work with.
+Used to construct an email into the appropriate format that an SMTP server expects and to parse an email, retrieved from an IMAP server, into a “Message” object Python can work with.